Bala171/real-time-face-mask-detection-with-alarm-system-and-SMS-alert/README.md

 This system can therefore be used in real-time applications which require face-mask detection for safety purposes due to the outbreak of Covid-19.
 This project can be integrated with embedded systems for application in airports, railway stations, offices, schools, and public places to ensure that public safety guidelines are followed.

 ## :file_folder: Dataset
-The dataset used can be downloaded here - [Click to Download](https://github.com/chandrikadeb7/Face-Mask-Detection/tree/master/dataset)

 This dataset consists of __4095 images__ belonging to two classes:
 *	__with_mask: 2165 images__